The Bankrate promise

 - Up to a $100 credit on directly-booked, eligible purchases (using a special rate for a stay of two nights or more) at The Ritz-Carlton, Ritz-Carlton Reserve or St. Regis brands

-- Up to a $100 credit for TSA PreCheck or Global Entry
+- Up to a $100 credit for Global Entry or up to $85 TSA PreCheck

 - 25 Elite Night Credits each year